Patients Give Doctors High Marks For Prescribing Antibiotics For Common Sniffles

 Earlier research has shown a strong association with patient satisfaction scores and doctors' prescribing behavior for antibiotics and medications such as pain medicines.
 Patients are increasingly consulting online reviews of physicians, especially in telemedicine settings, Martinez says, adding to physicians' incentives to boost those ratings.

-For many telemedicine services, patients can choose the provider they want to see – and ratings can play into their choice.
-This is also true in other care settings, since doctors are often rated on Yelp or other online platforms.
+For many telemedicine services, patients can choose the provider they want to see, and ratings can play into their choice.
+This is also true in other care settings, because doctors are often rated on Yelp or other online platforms.

-In the telemedicine platform in the study, patients scrutinize ratings, and often make a distinction between providers with 4.7 stars and those with 4.9, the study authors noted.
+In the telemedicine platform in the study, patients scrutinize ratings and often make a distinction between providers with 4.7 stars and those with 4.9, the study authors noted.

 "The differences at the top are very small, but they are meaningful," Martinez says.